 A. Our fully-equipped Health Center is staffed 24 hours a day by a registered nurse.
-We also have a full-time Athletic Trainer, as well as an on-call Physician available seven days a week.
-Our nurse is aware of all staff and camper needs via the Health History Form; and distributes medication to staff at meal-times or bedtime.
-The Health Center can accommodate overnight stays, and there is a hospital within 25 minutes drive.
-Our full-time licensed Athletic Trainer is on the field during every soccer session; and provides pre and post-training treatments in the Academy’s Training Room.
+We also have a full-time Athletic Trainer and an on-call Physician who is available seven days a week.
+Our nurse is aware of all staff and camper needs via the Health History Form and distributes medication to staff at meal-times or bedtime.
+The Health Center can accommodate overnight stays, and there is a hospital within a 25-minute drive.
+Our full-time licensed Athletic Trainer is on the field during every soccer session and provides pre and post-training treatments in the Academy’s Training Room.

 Q. How do I get to camp?

 A. Staff are provided an appropriate travel stipend to be used toward transportation to and from camp.
 Staff may drive their own vehicles to camp or travel by other available modes.